wmhilton-stoplight/platform-docs/docs/1.-setting-up-workspaces/d.inviting-your-team.md

 ##### Product Manager

-API Product managers sit at the core of each API team making sure all the team members are successfully collaborating and moving in the direction required to meet the consumer requirements.
+API Product Managers sit at the core of each API team making sure all the team members are successfully collaborating and moving in the direction required to meet the consumer requirements.
 They are responsible for overlooking the complete API lifecycle by setting clear KPIs, ensuring the design meets the business requirements and establishing good developer experience.

 Product Managers can:
 - Verify design on Studio in collaboration with the architect against the API goals